cssbristol/cssbristol.co.uk/_events/2020_03_25_minecraft.md

     - Social
 cohost:
 ---
+## That's all folks
+We've had a good run building, farming, and socialising but as with all great things there comes an end 😢

+We've slain the Ender Dragon and hosted our AGM in the MVB (Minecraft Ventures Building)

+But don't worry you're work has not been wasted.
+You can download the world [here](https://drive.google.com/file/d/1YBXUcCRvF-c4AQkl2nOdWEgct8oMJY_E/view?usp=sharing)
+---
 Corona Virus has all of us bored - lets stay social and play Minecraft together!

 Join us on our Minecraft server at mc.cssbristol.co.uk